 Use the sun's energy to heat up a tasty treat with this simple solar oven!
 Have you ever heard the expression that it's so hot out you could fry an egg on the sidewalk?
 Have you ever wondered if it's true?
 Find out with this easy, fun, and delicious solar oven science project that uses only household items and a pizza box.
 Plus, learn about absorption, insulation, and the sun's energy.

 Want even more solar energy science?
-Check out this science lesson and these solar energy science projects.
-And for another edible science project that teaches abount insulation, make Baked Alaska.
+Check out these solar energy science projects.
+And for another edible science project that teaches about insulation, make Baked Alaska.

 What You Need: